-Read next: The Ultimate Big Island Bucket List
+Read next: The Ultimate Island of Hawai’i Bucket List

 This one has been an unexpected hit!
 I’m a huge fan of locally made, locally grown souvenirs, but the practical, carry-on only side of me also wants to make sure anything I bring home with me is also something I’ll use!
 Hawaii has so many wonderful ways you can bring your special trip home with you.